jpincas/tormenta/README.md

 ## Quick How To

-Add `tormenta.Model` to structs you want to persist, install [TinyLib MessagePack codegen tool](https://github.com/tinylib/msgp), add `//go:generate msgp` to the top of your type definition files and run `go generate` whenever you change your structs.
+Add `tormenta.Model` to structs you want to persist and `tormenta:"index"` to fields you want to create secondary indexes for, install [TinyLib MessagePack codegen tool](https://github.com/tinylib/msgp), add `//go:generate msgp` to the top of your type definition files and run `go generate` whenever you change your structs.

 Open a DB connection with `db, err := tormenta.Open("mydatadirectory")` (dont forget to `defer db.Close()`).